MaxJohnsen/carla-controller/README.md

 ### Data Recording

-#### Example
+#### Usage example
-1) Start the data generator (`--output` argument is required for data recording)
+1) Start the data generator (the `--output` argument is required for data recording)
 ```
 python data_generator.py -o data_output
 ```
-2) Activate recording by pressing the `R`-key.
+2) Start recording by pressing the `R`-key.
 3) Drive around.
-4) Stop the recording by pressing `R` again.
+4) Stop recording by pressing `R` again.
 5) The simulator freezes while the data are being written to the disk.

-Notes:
+_Note:_
-- Starting a new episode while recording will end the recording and initiate disk writing
+- Starting a new episode while recording will end the recording and write the data to disk
 - The driving data from any additional recordings within a single episode will be appended to the end of that episode's driving log

 #### What data is recorded?